Associate Professor Sara Walton graciously gives her time to Southern Youth Development taking on the significant role of our Chair.

 Youth Worker - Dunedin

-Michelle first joined the Trust in 2007 using her energy and love of the outdoors to connect with and empower rakatahi to challenge themselves and expand their knowledge, skills and experiences for positive future choices.
+Michelle first joined Southern Youth Development in 2007 using her energy and love of the outdoors to connect with and empower rakatahi to challenge themselves and expand their knowledge, skills and experiences for positive future choices.

 She took some time away to have her two children and has recently rejoined the team to deliver our career focused Move programmes.